JonHenningsson/nextstop/README.md

 # nextstop

-Nextstop is a web application which uses TrafikLab API and device location to determine the next stop of a train or bus.
+Nextstop is a web application which uses TrafikLab API and device location to determine the next stop of a bus or train on which the user is currently on-board.

 It is built with:
 - Trafiklab: https://www.trafiklab.se/